cantzakas/postgis-demo/ABOUTDATA.md

 # About the data used on this demo
-The following pages give a quick background on the data each set holds, describe their attributes, give metadata information (i.e. number of records, update cycle, etc) and finallym provide additional URL links for further reading.
+The following pages give a quick background on the data each set holds, describe their attributes, give metadata information (i.e. number of records, update cycle, etc) and finally provide additional URL links for further reading.

 ## Datasets
 ### London (updated dataset)